Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 The Thryallis plant is a small, perennial evergreen shrub hailing from the tropical areas of Central America and Mexico.

-In its native Mexico, it has a number of common names, including:
+In its native Mexico, it has several common names, including:

 - Hierba Del Desprecio